 If you are reusing your CPU cooler, use a cotton ball and rubbing alcohol to thoroughly clean any thermal paste off of it.
 Apply a small drop of thermal paste to the lid of the processor, right in the center.

 Now install the cooler, based on the instructions it came with.
 Make sure that it’s seated well; it shouldn’t move when you apply torque to it.

 Put the side panel back on and your computer will be ready to run.
 Keep in mind that you may need to reinstall Windows after a large hardware change like a motherboard swap, so have another storage drive available for this purpose; you can migrate your data to the new drive once Windows is installed and bootable.

 While it’s typically not necessary, some CPU upgrades require you to update your BIOS.
 If this is the case, do so.
 After that, your computer will be ready to boot, and faster than ever.

-This website is user-supported.
+Art of PC is reader-supported.
 If you make a purchase through one of our affiliate links, we may receive a commission.
+Thanks for your support!